Core User Types:

 Cancelled Member: Membership has been permanently terminated.

-Day Pass / General Entry: A single-day entry permit for the gym.
+Day Pass: A single-day entry for the gym.

-Intro Climb / Bouldering Experience: A guided introductory climbing session for new customers.
+Intro Climb: A introductory climbing session for new customers.

-Punch Pass: A pass with a set number of entries that can be used over a specific period.
+Punch Pass: A pack of passes with a set number of day pass entries that can be used over a specific period

 Client, or Operator: A business/operator that is signed up to and uses Clava